 Fairmont State University will host the 2017 West Virginia State Science and Engineering Fair on April 1 on its main campus in Fairmont.
 Entries are being sought from West Virginia students in grades nine through 12.
 The deadline for submissions is March 16.

 The North Central West Virginia Regional Science and Engineering Fair is now accepting registrations.
 Students in grades six through 12 from Barbour, Doddridge, Gilmer, Harrison, Lewis, Marion, Monongalia, Preston, Randolph, Taylor, Tucker and Upshur counties are encouraged to enter.
 The fair will be held Feb.
 25, 2017, on the Fairmont State University campus, 1201 Locust Ave., Fairmont.

 The community is encouraged to support this fair by visiting the projects from 11 to 11:30 a.m.
 The awards ceremony will follow.

-A total of 1,022 students have been named to the Dean’s List at Fairmont State University after completing the spring 2015 semester.
+A total of 1,254 students have been honored for their academic achievement at Fairmont State University after completing the fall 2016 semester.